 Through assessing the health needs of our population we can both identify and reduce inequalities and produce better health outcomes for the population as a whole.
-In this assessment we have concentrated on describing the health of Waitemata residents compared to that of New Zealand overall, and on highlighting inequalities within the district and between particular groups of the population.
+In this assessment we have concentrated on describing the health of Waitematā residents compared to that of New Zealand overall, and on highlighting inequalities within the district and between particular groups of the population.

 It is envisaged that this needs assessment will be a living document and its content regularly updated as new statistics become available.
-It forms part of a suite of resources which includes Locality Profiles and interactive presentation of demographic and health data using the Statplanet mapping tool, available on the internet.
+It forms part of a suite of resources which includes needs assessments and health plans for population subgroups.

 For key topic areas, we will undertake more detailed assessments and these will be published as separate documents.